Synthesia Support » Frequently Asked Questions

 Finding high-quality songs in MIDI format can be really challenging.
 So we decided to help solve the problem by creating full MIDI arrangements of your favorite songs.

 Our goal is to give you the highest quality MIDI version of each song, at a super reasonable price.
 All songs are fully licensed by the original publisher for digital download.
-We add new songs every week, so check back regularly!
+New songs are added often, so be sure to check back regularly!

 What are the system requirements?